dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

 ## Localization

 String localization is supported in the base class.
-This allows the use of a localization variable in the format `$this.localizedData.MyLocalizedString` in code and then this be referenced in a `.psd1` file for each language translation.
+This allows the use of a localization variable in the format `$this.localizedData.MyLocalizedStringKey` in code and then this be referenced in a `.psd1` file for each language translation.

 By default the `en-US` culture must be populated (location `source\en-US`).